Lex Aquilia: The provisions of the Lex Aquilia

 Note that rumpere (rupture) was generally understood as corrumpere (spoil), and thus came to encompass a very large number of different sorts of damage.
 Some difficulty surrounds the use of the verb 'fuit', generally taken to indicate the perfect tense.
-However, an alternative translation of the text suggests that the provision might in fact be prospective.
+However, an alternative translation of the text suggests that the provision might, in fact, be prospective.
 In practice, this would mean that the aggrieved party would be entitled to monetary compensation equal to the diminution in value of the article which suffered damage.

-Although the Lex Aquilia applied only where damage was unlawfully caused, this requirement was satisfied wherever a person was neglectful, as well as acting intentionally.
+Although Lex Aquilia applied only where damage was unlawfully caused, this requirement was satisfied wherever a person was neglectful or acting intentionally.
 It did, however, require direct causation.
-There was an exception to wrongfulness though.
-If an act could be proven to be justified (which jurists disagreed when exactly this was) it was not wrongful, such as cases of self-defense.
+There was an exception to wrongfulness, though.
+If an act could be proven to be justified (which jurists disagreed on when exactly this was), it was not wrongful, such as in cases of self-defense.

-The Lex Aquilia could not force a rent object or slain slave or herd animal to be replaced, it could only demand monetary compensation.
-If liability was denied but found by the iudex anyhow, the compensation was doubled.
+The Lex Aquilia could not force a rent object, slain slave, or herd animal to be replaced; it could only demand monetary compensation.
+If liability was denied but found by the iudex anyway, the compensation was doubled.

 Dating of the Lex Aquilia

 The exact date of enactment of the Lex is a topic of much debate and no incontestable theory has been put forward.
-One view that has attracted some support is that it was enacted around 287/286 B.C immediately following the enactment of the Lex Hortensia, which gave plebiscites the ability to bind the whole people without ratification of the Senate for the first time.
+One view that has attracted some support is that it was enacted around 287/286 BC immediately following the enactment of the Lex Hortensia, which gave plebiscites the ability to bind the whole people without ratification of the Senate for the first time.
 On this view then, the essential purpose of the Lex was to address Plebeian grievances against the Patrician elite during a politically tumultuous period by giving them a more equitable and comprehensive set of remedies.
-This derives mainly from Byzantine jurisprudence, in particular the work of the Byzantine jurist Theophilus, whose work puts the enactment of the Lex at around this period.
+This derives mainly from Byzantine jurisprudence, particularly the work of the Byzantine jurist Theophilus, whose work puts the enactment of the Lex at around this period.
 He mentions this incidentally in his work and therefore the extent to which his account is accurate has been considered suspect.

-A second view puts the date of enactment at around 200 B.C.
-On this line of reasoning the Lex was enacted as a response to heavy inflation following the second Punic war, and was thus necessitated by a need to eschew an assessment of damages based on fixed penalties.
-However it has been suggested that the Romans may well have required the flexible assessment of damages offered by the Lex, or at least the third chapter, before this date.
+A second view puts the date of enactment at around 200 BC.
+On this line of reasoning, the Lex was enacted as a response to heavy inflation following the Second Punic War and was thus necessitated by a need to eschew an assessment of damages based on fixed penalties.
+However, it has been suggested that the Romans may well have required the flexible assessment of damages offered by the Lex, or at least the third chapter, before this date.

-Another suggestion has been at around 259 B.C when there was a consul named Aquillius who was also a tribune of the Plebs.
+Another suggestion is that around 259 BC, a consul named Aquillius also a tribune of the Plebs.